BombsGoBoom/THPS3-Poptracker/README.md

 To be used with manual and lua script to enable entrance to all levels.

-Maps provided and use granted by VGCartography https://www.deviantart.com/vgcartography
+Maps provided and permission to use granted by VGCartography https://www.deviantart.com/vgcartography